-- Only takes a small amount to cause kidney damage very quickly, or even death.
+- It only takes a small amount to cause kidney damage very quickly or even death.

 - This includes grape juice and things like trail mix that has raisins.

-- This is an odd case in that the size, breed, and overall health of the dog are not factors as to if they will be affected or how badly they are affected.
+- This is an odd case because the size, breed, and overall health of the dog are not factors as to if they will be affected or how badly they are affected.

-- Because of how common these are and the serious nature and how quickly this can impact the dog, we consider this one of the most dangerous foods for dogs.
+- Because of how common these are and the serious nature, and how quickly this can impact the dog, we consider this one of the most dangerous foods.